 \section{Estimation and Identification}

-In this section, we discuss the parametrization of the model, (method of moments) estimation methodology, and the sources of identifying variation.
+In this section, we discuss the parametrization of the model, estimation methodology (generalized method of moments), and the sources of identifying variation.
 The model's parametrization balances the dimensionality of the parameters and the desired richness of the demand structure, and the estimation algorithm seeks to limit the number of times we have to solve our model due to its computational burden.
-At the same time, we seek to avoid strong assumptions on the relationship between model primitives and both observable (e.g., business travelers) and unobservable market-specific factors.
+At the same time, we hope to avoid strong assumptions on the relationship between model primitives and both observable (e.g., business travelers) and unobservable market-specific factors.
 Our identification discussion provides details of the moments we use in the estimation and how they identify each parameter.